-Use of birth control pills in the Czech Republic drops to all-time low - Kafkadesk
+Use of birth control pills in the Czech Republic drops to all-time low

 Prague, Czech Republic – The use of birth control pills in the Czech Republic has dropped by nearly one half since 2007, according to a new study released by the State Institute for Drug Control.

-Last year, some 1.9 million control pill packages were delivered by Czech pharmacies, its lowest level on record.
-Hormonal pill use reached its peak in the Czech Republic in 2007.
+Last year, some 1.9 million hormonal pill packages were delivered by Czech pharmacies, its lowest level on record.
+The use of birth control pills reached its peak in the Czech Republic in 2007.
 That year, approximately 3.5 million packs were sold in Czech pharmacies.
 It’s been declining ever since.

-According to gynecologist Tomas Fait, the reasons why Czech women use less birth control pills today are manifold: growing awareness about the possible side-effects of hormonal contraceptives, including menstrual cycle changes, nausea, blood clots, and thrombosis.
+According to gynecologist Tomas Fait, the reasons why Czech women use less birth control pills today are manifold, but primarily linked to the growing awareness about the possible side-effects of hormonal contraceptives, including menstrual cycle changes, nausea, blood clots, and thrombosis.

 Fait also considers that this societal change is linked to the fact “the Pill” is not as “trendy” as it was ten or fifteen years ago.